lavabit/libdime/docs/style.md

 for a given case.
 The default case shall be listed last and contain a break statement.
-Whenever the same set of statements is to be executed for multiple cases, each case shall be placed on its own line with a comment of the form, `/* Fallthrough */`, placed on its own line immediately preceding the first case in the group.
+Whenever the same set of statements is to be executed for multiple cases, each case shall be placed on its own line with a comment of the form, `// fallthrough`, placed on  the same line as the first case in the group.
 Cases shall be listed in alphanumeric order when possible.

 ### Example